The First Step in Choosing a Product-Level of Incontinence

 How Much Does It Cost?

-Another determining factor in how to choose the right incontinence product is price.
+Another determining factor in how to choose the right incontinence product is the price.
 See our budgeting article for more information on budgeting.
 The higher the level of incontinence needs, the more expensive the product is going to cost.
-For light incontinence, there are more choices with cost effective solutions.
+For light incontinence, there are more choices with cost-effective solutions.
 The highly absorbent products are more expensive but necessary for adequate control.
-There are brands that are more economically priced that many people rely on like 'Select'.
+Some brands are more economically priced that many people rely on like 'Select'.
 Select includes heavy to overnight products.

 No one needs to be worried about having an accident in public.
-See our < ahref="http://www.idiaper.com/incontinence-on-the-go">incontinence on the go self help article for help out in public.
+See our incontinence on the go self-help article for help out in public.
 Incontinence control is possible with the right fit, style, and weight of brief or pull-up.
 If a person properly measures and purchases correctly, they will be successful at controlling their incontinence.
-Feel free to leave any kind of comment in the form below, we'd love to hear from you.
+Feel free to ask our nurse a question or leave any kind of comment or question in the form below, we'd love to hear from you.